fiverbeyond/In-Otter-Words/_posts/2026-2-1-twenty-questions-part-one.md

 There's some evidence that left-handed people are more likely to commit sexual crimes, but only a fool would use this as an argument to remove them from society.

-### `2)Was Alexander Hamilton wrong when he argued for a “harmony of ingredients” when considering who could immigrate?`
+### `2) Was Alexander Hamilton wrong when he argued for a “harmony of ingredients” when considering who could immigrate?`

-Hamilton didn't make this argument.
+Hamilton never made this argument.

 This Hamilton quote comes from [The Examination Number VII](https://founders.archives.gov/documents/Hamilton/01-25-02-0282), a response to President Jefferson's 1801 message to Congress.
 It doesn't mention immigration.
 Instead, this section